hgawait/webpack-ssh-deploy/README.md

 # webpack-ssh-deploy

-a webpack ssh deploy plugin
+a a webpack ssh deploy plugin

-## Usage
+## Usage a

 deploy-config.js